-Based on the available record, the Panel finds the Complainant has shown rights in respect of the IQOS and HEETS trademarks for the purposes of the Policy.
+The Complainant has shown rights in respect of the IQOS and TEREA trademarks for the purposes of the Policy.
 WIPO Overview 3.0, section 1.2.1.

-The Panel finds the entirety of the IQOS and HEETS marks is reproduced within the disputed domain name.
-Accordingly, the disputed domain name is confusingly similar to the mark for the purposes of the Policy.
+The entirety of the IQOS and TEREA marks is reproduced within the disputed domain name.
+Accordingly, the disputed domain name is confusingly similar to the marks for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.

-Although the addition of other terms, here "ve" (which means "and" in Turkish) and "market", may bear on assessment of the second and third elements, the Panel finds the addition of such terms does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
+Although the addition of other signs and terms, here "-tr" may bear on assessment of the second and third elements, the Panel finds such addition does not prevent a finding of confusing similarity between the disputed domain name and the marks for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.

-Based on the available record, the Panel finds the first element of the Policy has been established.
+The Panel finds the first element of the Policy has been established.